swastik21s/Random-Forest-Project/README.md

 # Random-Forest-Project
-We will try to create a model that will help predict this.
+We will try to create a model that will help predict the outcome.